NecsusECS/Necsus/README.md

 * `-d:necsusEntityTrace`: Logs whenever an entity is spawned, deleted, or modified in some way
 * `-d:necsusEventTrace`: Logs whenever an event is sent
+* `-d:necsusQueryTrace`: Logs when a query is executed

 ### Dumping Generated Code